NVIDIA/Megatron-LM/examples/README.md

 Please see the ```MoE``` folder for different training recipes and scripts for Mixture-of-expert based models and dense models.
 These recipes are for GPT-style NLG models.

+### Data Efficiency

+The ```data_efficiency``` folder includes GPT-3 and BERT pretraining examples for DeepSpeed Data Efficiency Library.
+Please refer to the detailed tutorials in data_efficiency/README.MD.

 ### Curriculum Learning

 Curriculum learning recipes are in the ```curriculum_learning``` folder.
 Please refer to the detailed tutorials linked inside.
 These recipes are for GPT-style NLG models.
+Note that the DeepSpeed Data Efficiency Library above includes a more general curriculum learning support.
+This legacy curriculum learning feature is still compatible, but we recommend using the DeepSpeed Data Efficiency Library above.

 ### Model Compression